IsaacTin/tp/docs/tutorials/RemovingFields.md

 ### Assisted refactoring

-The `address` field in `Person` is actually an instance of the `seedu.address.model.person.Address` class.
-Since removing the `Address` class will break the application, we start by identifying `Address`'s usages.
-This allows us to see code that depends on `Address` to function properly and edit them on a case-by-case basis.
-Right-click the `Address` class and select `Refactor` \> `Safe Delete` through the menu.

 ![Usages detected](../images/remove/UnsafeDelete.png)

 Choose to `View Usages` and you should be presented with a list of `Safe Delete Conflicts`.
 These conflicts describe locations in which the `Address` class is used.